 The doctor will ask about symptoms and family history of similar diseases.
 A physical exam and blood tests can help rule out other conditions.
 The doctor may remove a small tissue sample (biopsy) of the affected skin to check for abnormalities.

-A rheumatologist (doctor who specializes in treating arthritis) or dermatologist (skin doctor) may help to diagnose and treatment scleroderma.
-About 80 percent of linear scleroderma cases are diagnosed before age 20.stemic scleroderma (also called systemic sclerosis) may affect many body parts and is more common in adults.
+A rheumatologist (doctor who specializes in treating arthritis) or dermatologist (skin doctor) may help to diagnose and treat scleroderma.
+About 80% of linear scleroderma cases are diagnosed before age 20.
+Sytemic scleroderma (also called systemic sclerosis) may affect many body parts and is more common in adults.
 It rarely occurs in children.

 There is no cure for localized scleroderma, but treatment can help manage symptoms.
 Many cases of morphea scleroderma clear up on their own.
 Linear scleroderma lesions can remain active for years or return after treatment stops.

 Linear scleroderma may be treated with drugs that reduce inflammation and help improve skin changes:

 Phototherapy, which involves brief exposure to artificial ultraviolet light, may help soften skin and reduce severe skin symptoms.
 However, the long-term effects of exposing children to UV light are still being researched.

 • Teaching strength and range-of-motion exercises to keep skin and joints flexible.